Auslander-Reiten combinatorics and $q$-characters of representations of affine quantum groups: Auslander--Reiten combinatorics

 \begin{lemma} Let $j \in I$ and $s \in j + 2 \mathbb{Z}$.
 Then we have that

 \end{lemma}

 \begin{proof} Let us fix a height function $\xi$ adapted to $Q$.
 We begin by checking the desired identity in the case where $s= \xi(j)$, for each $j \in I$.
 Then we have

-where the notation $k \rightsquigarrow j$ means that there exists an oriented path from $k$ to $j$ in $Q$.
 As explained in the proof of the previous lemma, there is an oriented path from $k$ to $j$ in $Q$ if and only if there is an oriented path from $j^{*}$ to $k^{*}$ in $Q^{*}$.
 Therefore, we have

 where $P_{j^{*}}^{*}$ denotes the indecomposable projective representation of $Q^{*}$ associated to $j^{*}$.
-By the reminders above, we have that $\boldsymbol{\dim} P_{j^{*}}^{*} = \beta_{j, \xi^{*}(j^{*})-h+2}^{*}$.
+By the reminders above, we have that $\dimvec P_{j^{*}}^{*} = \beta_{j, \xi^{*}(j^{*})-h+2}^{*}$.
 Hence we obtain

 which is the desired statement for $s = \xi(j)$.
 Fix now $s$ arbitrary.
-Then by definition we have that $\beta_{j,s} = \tau_Q^{(\xi(j)-s)/2}(\beta_{j, \xi(j)})$, and hence using the previous lemma, we get
+Then by definition we have that $\beta_{j,s} = c_Q^{(\xi(j)-s)/2}(\beta_{j, \xi(j)})$, and hence using the previous lemma, we get

 which finishes the proof of the lemma. \end{proof}